Helicopter parenting: What is a 'helicopter parent' and am I one?

 Children with helicopter parents are more likely to suffer from mental health issues and are more likely to be anxious about doing things independently.

-Elizabeth says these children are likely to be fussy eaters, she explains: 'As soon as the child spits something out or doesn't want something, helicopter parents tend to pander to that and feel that their job is to find something the child likes.
+Elizabeth says these children are likely to be fussy eaters, she explains: "As soon as the child spits something out or doesn't want something, helicopter parents tend to pander to that and feel that their job is to find something the child likes.
+So even when the child is reduced to eating three, four, or five things the parent will continue to provide just those five things rather than introduce new foods to the child."

 Children with helicopter parents are often more entitled.
-Elizabeth warns that they are ‘likely to be the future flatmate from hell’ because they will have never have had to contribute to everyday chores and will be ill-equipped in basic life skills.
+Elizabeth warns that they are ‘likely to be the future flatmate from hell’ because they will never have had to contribute to everyday chores and will be ill-equipped in basic life skills.

 Katharine recalls one example of a girl who went off to university and had no idea how to catch a bus because her parents had driven her everywhere.
+According to Emma, children with helicopter parents struggle to make their own decisions and are very dependent on their parents, which is incredibly detrimental.

-She explains: 'Obviously nobody knows for sure in their lives if any decision they make is a good one, but we have to be allowed the chance to try and sometimes to fail.
+She explains: "Nobody knows for sure in their lives if any decision they make is a good one, but we have to be allowed the chance to try and sometimes to fail.
+If parents think they know best and that their way is the only way and they are going to mastermind everything their child does, it's terrible."

-Although the consequences are mostly negative, Katharine stresses that the child definitely knows they are loved and that their parents are not indifferent to him or her.
+Although the consequences are mostly negative, Katharine stresses that the child knows they are loved and that their parents are not indifferent to him or her.

 Are certain people more likely to become helicopter parents?